xuqiongkai/xuqiongkai.github.io/README.md

 ---
 ## Recent News

-[Jan, 2023] One paper accepted to ICLR'23 (spotlight).
+[Jan, 2023] One paper is accepted to ICLR'23 (spotlight).
 If you would like to certify a 'superhuman' machine learning model, check our latest paper.

 [Jan, 2023] Congrats to Yujin and Terry!
-One paper accepted to WWW'23 (acceptance rate 19.2%).
-Check out our 'Training-Free Lexical Backdoor attacks on Language Models'.
+One paper 'Training-Free Lexical Backdoor attacks on Language Models' is accepted to WWW'23 (acceptance rate 19.2%).

-[Oct, 2022] Two papers accepted to EMNLP main conference.
+[Oct, 2022] Two papers are accepted to EMNLP main conference.
 Congrats to Zhuang and Xuanli!

-[Sep, 2022] One paper accepted to NeurIPS.
+[Sep, 2022] One paper is accepted to NeurIPS.
+Check our work on conditional watermarks for NLP APIs.

-[Sep, 2022] I am honored to be invited to give a talk at TrustML YSS.
+[Sep, 2022] I am honored to be invited to give a talk at TrustML YSS on 'Humanly Certifying Superhuman Classifiers'.

-[Aug, 2022] One paper accepted to COLING as oral presentation.
+[Aug, 2022] One paper is accepted to COLING as oral presentation.

-[Jun, 2022] I will join NLP Group @ University of Melbourne as Research Fellow on Security in NLP.
+[Jun, 2022] I will join NLP Group @ University of Melbourne as a Research Fellow on Security in NLP.

 ---
 ## Recent and Selected Publications